Intellectual Property Department

 http://www.info.gov.hk/cr

-Registering a business or company name in Hong Kong does not give you the right to use the name for activities that infringe someone else's trade mark or pass off someone else's business goodwill and reputation.
+Registering a business or company name in the Hong Kong SAR does not give you the right to use the name for activities that infringe someone else's trade mark or pass off someone else's business goodwill and reputation.

-Before you register a name or carry on business under it, you should search the trade marks register (http://ipsearch.ipd.gov.hk/trademark/jsp/index.html), the companies register (http://www.icris.cr.gov.hk/csci/), trade directories, telephone directory (business) yellow pages and the Internet, to check that your business activities will not infringe someone else's trade mark or pass off someone else's business goodwill and reputation.
+Before you register a name or carry on business under it, you should search the trade marks register (https://esearch.ipd.gov.hk/nis-pos-view/#/tm/quicksearch), the companies register (http://www.icris.cr.gov.hk/csci/), trade directories, telephone directory (business) yellow pages and the Internet, to check that your business activities will not infringe someone else's trade mark or pass off someone else's business goodwill and reputation.

 You can also instruct a lawyer or agent specialising in intellectual property to make searches for you.

-Q: Am I liable for infringement or passing off if I use someone else¡¦s registered trade mark without authorisation?
+Q: Am I liable for infringement or passing off if I use someone else’s registered trade mark without authorisation?

 A: You will infringe, if without authorization you use someone else's registered trade mark or a confusingly similar mark, for identical or similar goods and services.
 Even if your goods and services are different, you may be liable for infringement if your mark is similar to a well-known trade mark.